DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/schedule.md

 - Syllabus overview
 - Install Unity
 - Unity Overview
-- What is middleware and why do we need it?
+- What is middleware, and why do we need it?
   - Wwise overview
   - not only what sound plays, but how it plays.
-What order do they sounds playback in, are they modified in real time?
+What order do sounds playback in, are they modified in real-time?
 - [Other uses](https://www.audiokinetic.com/discover/) for Wwise besides games
 - [Install Wwise](../posts/week-2/install-wise)
 - Wwise adventure game